Sijara Eubanks: Ultimate Fighting Championship

 Eubanks was scheduled to face Priscila Cachoeira on January 14, 2023, at UFC Fight Night 217.
 However, at the weigh-ins it was announced that Eubanks was forced to withdraw due to complications with her weight cut.

-It was announced in mid-January that Eubanks was released by UFC.
+It was announced in mid-January 2023 that Eubanks was released by UFC.

 Professional grappling career

-Eubanks is a multiple-time medallist at the IBJJF world championship at both brown and black belt.

-She was invited to compete a 135lbs grappling tournament at Rise Invitational 11 on April 1, 2023.
+Eubanks was invited to compete a 135lbs grappling tournament at Rise Invitational 11 on April 1, 2023.

 Personal life

 Eubanks is an openly lesbian athlete.

 In February 2021, Eubanks came under fire from many MMA fans and media after a video was posted to her Twitter page that showed Eubanks in a physical confrontation with her former live-in partner, Lilly Ruiz, in front of their child.
 In a statement posted to her Instagram page, Eubanks claimed that she was the victim of domestic violence and denied any claims that she was abusive to any partners.
 No charges were filed.

+In June 2024, Eubanks married her partner of two years, Angelyce Serrano, in a private ceremony.